replicatedhq/help-center/content/api/support-bundle-yaml-specs/kubernetes-logs.md

 - `list_options` - The Kubernetes pod query options (used when querying for a label selector)

-- `namespace` - The Kubernetes namespace
+- `namespace` - The Kubernetes namespace.
+If no namespace is provided, results from all namespaces are included

 - `pod` - The Kubernetes pod